Logo Icon

 • Alignment with Syllabus: Topics like 'Current Affairs, including General Knowledge' and 'Legal Reasoning' require a deep understanding of societal issues, historical events, and contemporary affairs.
 Arts/Humanities naturally cover these areas, making it easier for students to grasp these sections.

-• Comprehensive Reading Skills: This stream emphasizes comprehensive reading, which is crucial for the English Language and Logical Reasoning sections. where passages play a key role.
+• Comprehensive Reading Skills: This stream emphasises comprehensive reading, crucial for the English Language and Logical Reasoning sections, where passages play a key role.

 Cons: